Three Things I Accomplished this Year with the help of my friends.

 It's true that people are happy to help me.
 I'm mostly accounted a good person, even dismissingly a "nice guy".
 However others are not aware of how often I do the right thing because I want to keep people's respect.
 If I could get away with being a bad person, with being careless or even cruel, I'm not sure what I would do.

 Lately I haven't even been true to my own principles.
 When Mullaney, the psychopath. was attacking the people in my building he filed restraining orders against us.
-In order to try to keep my home and preserve my good name I was forced to collaborate with the police to challenge him.
-In the last year I've donated hundreds of dollars to Go Fund Mes for small businesses hurt by the corona virus.
-My company moved back to the city and are paying me $1.00 more than I got before.
+In order to keep my home and preserve my good name I was forced to collaborate with the police to challenge him.
+In the last year I've donated thousands of dollars to Go Fund Mes for small businesses hurt by the corona virus.
 My new landlord hasn't raised the rent for 3 years and he takes care of all repairs within hours.
+My company moved back to the city.
+They're paying me $1.00 an hour more than I got before and the HR director delivers food to employees in quarantine.